 With these priorities in mind, she and I threw around the idea of doing Las Vegas, Nashville or Austin.
 I did a little research and came up with three sample itineraries and a rough estimate of costs, and we came to the decision that Austin would be the best option based on her priorities and the cost.
 Just as an FYI, we started this process about a year before the bachelorette weekend took place.
 This gave all the girls attending plenty of time to mark their calendars and save up for the trip.

-Once we confirmed Austin as the destination, we emailed the group and picked a weekend that worked for all the girls (10 total) and started searching Airbnb and HomeAway for a house.
+Once we confirmed Austin as the destination, we emailed the group and picked a weekend that worked for all the girls (10 total) and started researching hotels and searching on Airbnb and HomeAway.
 We found some amazing HUGE houses out by Lake Travis, but I knew from suggestions that we wanted to stay closer to the city so we could quickly get downtown.
 Last August we found the perfect house in a cute area of Austin called Clarksville.
 It’s really close to downtown and walking distance to a couple cute restaurants, a local coffee shop and a small grocery store — all of which came in handy!

 After the house was nailed down we had quite a while to figure out logistics and make reservations for activities.
 That said, the weekend trip coincided with Cinco de Mayo so I had to plan ahead a little bit and make reservations kind of early.